selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 Installing the pre-commit hook allowed you to discover the missing reference before applying the problematic configuration to your cluster.
-However, this only works for your local git repository; the next step is to begin enforcing this check via pull-requests.
+However, this only works for your local git repository; the next step is to begin enforcing this check via pull requests.

-## istioctl analyze as a continuous integration step
+## `istioctl analyze` as a continuous integration step

 Shown here is an example of using `istioctl analyze` as a continuous integration check.
 [GitHub actions](https://help.github.com/en/actions/getting-started-with-github-actions/about-github-actions) is documented in this article; the actual integration of `istioctl analyze` should be straightforward to generalize to other continuous integration platforms.
-The directions below assume you are storing your cluster configuration in a GitHub repo and have enabled GitHub actions.
+The directions below assume you are storing your cluster configuration in a GitHub repository and have enabled GitHub actions.

 Create a file in your repository named `.github/workflows/analyze.yml` with the
 contents:

 {{< text yaml >}}
 name: Analyze CI

 on:
   pull_request:
     branches:
     - master

 jobs: